mesosphere/marathon-lb/Longhelp.md

 ### Configuration
 Service configuration lives in Marathon via labels.
 Marathon-lb just needs to know where to find Marathon.
-To run in listening mode you must also specify the address + port at which marathon-lb can be reached by Marathon.

 ### Command Line Usage

 ```
 usage: marathon_lb.py [-h] [--longhelp] [--marathon MARATHON [MARATHON ...]]
-                      [--listening LISTENING] [--callback-url CALLBACK_URL]
                       [--haproxy-config HAPROXY_CONFIG] [--group GROUP]
                       [--command COMMAND] [--sse] [--health-check]
                       [--lru-cache-capacity LRU_CACHE_CAPACITY]